Typical School Day

 Middle school students enjoy a fifteen-minute mid-morning break with a snack prepared by sixth graders in their classroom kitchen.
 During the 45-minute lunch period (12:15 to 1:00 p.m.), students gather around tables in the middle school courtyard or near the amphitheater, and enjoy time to play on our expansive playground or join activities in the garden, art studio, music room, projects lab or library media center.
 Some students may be involved in lunchtime student leadership meetings, or other interest-based clubs.

 A student’s typical afternoon includes a continuation of core and/or specialist courses.
-Friday afternoons also include a seven-week long elective program for part of each trimester.
+Every other Friday afternoon, for the final period of the day, is a semester-long elective program.
 Electives are a time when mixed-grade groups participate in a range of self-chosen classes.
-A group of students might be found practicing with the Rock Band in the music room; working with the Ally Club on a presentation designed to inspire others to think deeply about topics related to diversity and inclusion; learning to prepare delicacies in our classroom kitchen; or working on a project involving engineering, design, and problem solving in projects lab.
+A group of students might be found practicing with the Rock Band in the music room; working with the Community Service volunteers on a presentation designed to inspire others to think deeply about topics related to helping others; learning to prepare delicacies in our classroom kitchen; or working on a project involving engineering, design, and problem solving in projects lab.
 Elective classes are designed to reflect students’ interests and passions, which reinforces our academic, sports and arts programs.

 At the end of the school day students rejoin their advisors for a fifteen-minute closure period to clarify homework assignments, reflect on the day’s activities and experiences, and prepare for the following day.
 Middle school teachers are available after school to check in with students and parents as necessary.
 After school, students can be found participating in after-school sports, rehearsing for our spring drama production, or working on homework in the library or Learning Resource Center homework support program.